ArcaneEngineer/ECS-tutorials/part5.md

 }
 ```

-This time we save the context, translate to the turret's position, save the context again, rotate to the turret's angle, draw, then restore _twice_ to get back to clear up the drawing context back to its original state.
-Remember that the drawing context works like a [stack] whenever we `save()` and `restore()` (push and pop).
+This time we save the context, translate to the turret's position, save the context again, rotate to the turret's angle, draw, then restore _twice_ to get back completely clear up the drawing context back to its original state.
+Remember that the drawing context works like a [stack] whenever we `save()` and `restore()` (push and pop), that is, if we saved twice, we must restore twice.

 Create our final new system _at the top_ of our `systems` array, that references `renderTurret`: